APLMOOC/APLMOOC/docs/course/ch7/part7.md

 0.001
 ```

-`#.HttpCommand.Get` is the function `Get` inside the namespace `HttpCommand` inside the root, and `r.Data` was a namespace produced by `GetJSON`.
+`#.HttpCommand.Get` is the function `Get` inside the namespace `HttpCommand` inside the root, and `r.Data` was a vector of namespaces produced by `GetJSON`.
 A namespace can also be written as an APL `.apln` source file, using `:Namespace` and `:EndNamespace`, and stored as a text file; this is the form that packages and projects use for their source.

 ## From workspaces to projects